pyokagan/pycsdl2/docs/api/events.rst

                  queue.
    :type event: SDL_Event or None
    :returns: True if there are events in the queue, False otherwise.
-   :raises BufferError: The provided `event` buffer is of the wrong size or
-                        not writable.

 .. function:: SDL_PushEvent(event) -> bool